Laotian Civil War: 1959: Second North Vietnamese invasion

-1960: The neutralist coup
+1960: Neutralist coup

 On 9 August 1960, Captain Kong Le and his Special Forces-trained Neutralist paratrooper battalion were able to seize control of the administrative capital of Vientiane in a virtually bloodless coup, while Prime Minister Tiao Samsanith, government officials, and military leaders met in Luang Prabang.
 His stated aim for the coup was an end to fighting in Laos, the end of foreign interference in his country, an end to the consequent corruption caused by foreign aid, and better treatment for his soldiers.
 However, Kong Le's coup did not end opposition to him, and there was a scramble among unit commanders to choose sides.
 If one was not pro-coup, then he had the further decision to make as to whom he would back to counter the coup.
 The front runner was General Phoumi Nosavan, first cousins with the prime minister of Thailand, Field Marshal Sarit Thanarat.

 With CIA support, Field Marshal Sarit set up a covert Thai military advisory group, called Kaw Taw.
 Kaw Taw supported a counter-coup against the new Neutralist Lao government in Vientiane, supplying artillery, artillerymen, and advisers to Phoumi's forces.
 It also committed the CIA-sponsored Police Aerial Reinforcement Unit (PARU) to operations within Laos.

 Alongside its covert Kaw Taw operation, immediately after Kong Le's coup the government of Thailand began an embargo via land blockade, cutting off the main source of imported goods for Vientiane.
 The United States Secretary of State, Christian Herter, stated that the United States supported the "legitimate government under the King's direction."
 The United States supported the pro-Western government of Prime Minister Tiao Samsanith while at the same time the CIA supported the covert counter-coup effort organized by Sarit against the Neutralist government in Vientiane.

 The Neutralist forces in Vientiane organized the executive committee of the High Command of the Revolution as the interim government in Laos the following day.
 General Phoumi Nosavan, stated on 10 August that he planned to retake Vientiane by force.
 The United States Ambassador to Laos, Winthrop G. Brown, responded to General Phoumi by stating that the United States supported a restoration of peace "through quick and decisive action."